magento/devdocs/guides/v2.0/comp-mgr/trouble/cman/cron.md

 If the web server user has no configured cron job, see TBD.

 <h3 id="trouble-cron-errors">Solution: cron running with errors</h3>
-Try running each command manually because the command might display helpful error messages.
+Try running each command manually because the command might display ha elpful error messages.

 **Run the setup application cron job**